 A vacant property does not generate any money or revenue for the owner.
-The percentage of time a property sits vacant is known as its vacancy rate.
+The percentage of time relative to a year it sits vacant is known as its vacancy rate.

 A high vacancy rate is one of the main reasons for a struggling or failing real estate investment.

 Vacancy Rate: The amount or percentage of time a property sits vacant.